-Should I Have Traveled To Myanmar?
+Should You Travel To Myanmar?

 Although Myanmar has seen a positive shift since the process of liberalization began in 2010 and with the first democratically elected government in 2015, this is mainly confined to larger cities and tourists towns.
 Many regions are off limits as disturbing civil unrest is currently unfolding.
 The Muslim Rohingya are being persecuted, denied citizenship and murdered although they are indigenous to Myanmar.
 To flee a country that doesn’t consider you their own is utterly barbaric.